-Approvals is a core system for the process of reviewing and approving.
+Approvals are a core system for the process of reviewing and approving.
 Specific approval types are built on top of this.
-The most common case is content approvals used in the editorial UI to review and approve content items before publishing, and this is also the main reason that the approval system exists.
-You can create custom approval types similar to how content approvals are defined but this is currently not supported and is not covered here.
+The most common case is content approvals used in the editorial UI to review and approve content items before publishing, which is also the main reason the approval system exists.
+You can create custom approval types similar to how content approvals are defined, but this is currently not supported and is not covered here.

 An approval is created when something needs reviewing (for example, a content item before publishing) and is connected to a definition.
 Multiple approvals can be created for each definition.

-Running an approval is the process of stepping through the definition where the reviewers of each step make a decision whether to approve or reject.
-All steps need to be approved for the approval to be approved.
-If a step is rejected, then the approval is rejected.
+Running an approval is the process of stepping through the definition where each step's reviewers decide whether to approve or reject.
+Steps must be approved for the whole approval to be approved.
+If a step is rejected, then the whole approval is rejected.

 A started approval is locked to the definition version that was the current version when the approval was started.
 It does not switch to a new definition version if the definition is changed, but new approvals will use the new version.

 An approval definition is a series of steps to be approved in sequence.
 Each step has one or more reviewers.
 One reviewer in each step must approve the content before it is moved to the next step in the definition.
-If the site is a multi-language site, the definition can be configured so that different reviewers can approve different languages in a step.
+If the site is multi-language, you can set the definition so that reviewers can approve different languages in a step.

 Definitions are mostly static, and they are created and changed rarely.

-A definition has a Uri-based reference to an object, in most cases a content item.
-A saved definition with a reference can be used for that reference but also for other references, for example, a content item and its descendants.
-To check if a reference has access to a definition, the resolve method, which searches for a definition, is used.
-In the case of content approvals, that means traversing the content tree upwards looking for a definition.
+A definition has a Uri-based reference to an object, usually a content item.
+A saved definition with a reference can be used for that reference and other references, such as a content item and its descendants.
+The resolve method searches for a definition and checks if a reference has access to a definition.
+In the case of content approvals, that means traversing the content tree upwards and looking for a definition.